 Adages, the oral transfer of knowledge between generations

+Here you will find a list of over seven hundred adages people use everyday to improve their lives.
 An adage is a short saying that transmits wisdom.
 Before people knew how to read and write, they passed knowledge by word of mouth.
 The word adage comes from Latin adagium (saying), formed by the prefix ad- (to, toward, about) and agium (from the verb agio, I say).
-Here is a list of adages people use everyday to improve their lives.

 - 10/90 Rule - Life is 10% what happens to you and 90% how you react to it.
 (Thank you: Osmay)